proxectonos/simil-eval/README.md

-# Similarity Framework
+# similaridade-eval
-A tool for evaluating LLMs using similarity measures between embeddings and surprisals in sentences.
+Tool for evaluating LLMs using similarity measures between embeddings and surprisals in sentences.

 > [!NOTE]
-> Currently, the tool is designed for use on the Cesga server.
-A standalone version for other servers will be available soon.
+> This tool is extensively tested in a cluster managed by SLURM.
+It can be used in other environments, but some modifications may be necessary.

 ## Setup